LuNi HomeJapanTokyoYoyogi Park

 Q: Are there toilets and baby-changing facilities at Yoyogi Park?

-A: Yes, Yoyogi Park has multiple restrooms, including accessible toilets and baby-changing stations, especially near the main entrances like Harajuku Gate and the central fountain area.
+A: Yes, Yoyogi Park has multiple toilets, including accessible restrooms and baby-changing stations.
+These are located near the main entrances such as the Harajuku Gate and around central areas like the fountain plaza.

 Until Next Time…